 - What are the things I am passionate about?

-- What would my career look like if I could have both 1 and 2?
+- What would my career look like if I could have most of what I want?

 Whatever you decide, this should always be a talking point with your recruiter.
 When you are both on the same page, you will have a better shot at getting what you need – and that is really the name of the game.

-If you are at a crossroads with your career choices, are in a transitional phase or hoping to launch yourself out of a rut and into your dream job, working with an experienced recruiter could make all the difference.
+If you are at a crossroads with your career choices, are in a transitional phase or hoping to launch yourself into your dream job, working with an experienced recruiter could make all the difference.
 Polaris Placement is in the business of making connections that make all the difference.

 We’d love to hear what you’ve got going on.
 So take that first step closer to where you want to be and drop us a line – because your dream job is out there, and we’d love to be the ones to put you in it.